KSPE 1010. Mind, Body, Strength, and Fitness. 1 Hour.

-Prerequisite: KSPE 2999; for non-teacher certification students, minimum GAP of 2.5 and permission of department head.
-A study of administrative theory and principles as tehy relate to the process of planning, organizing, supervision, personnel, budget, facility design, risk management, and other issues that are related to operating physical education and sports programs in educational and community settings.
-Studies of psychological and sociological forces affecting participants or physical activity and the developmental approach to instruction including diverse cultures, race, ethnicity, sexual identify, religious diversity, and socio-economics in sports are examined.
+Prerequisite: KSPE 2999; Also offered as CHPE 4220.
+A study of administrative theory and principles as they relate to the process of planning, organizing, supervision, personnel, budget, facility design, risk management, and other issues that are related to operating physical education and sport programs in educational and community settings.

 KSPE 4580.
 Directed Study in Physical Education.
 1-3 Hours.

 Prerequisite: Approval of Instructor and Department Head.
 Development of an in-depth study of an approved topic of interest related to the field of physical education.

 KSPE 4710.
 Middle Grade & Secondary Physical Education Methods & Content.
 3 Hours.

 Prerequisite: KSPE 2999.
 This is a check-point course, and check-point requirements must be met.
 Information related to instruction in physical education methodologies and content for middle grade and secondary public school students.
 Field experience in public schools are required.